IABTechLab/adcom-proto/README.md

 # IAB Protobuff Spec for AdCOM (WIP)

 # Comments
-* Where a field is an array, the name was pluralized.
 * Where the spec dictates one of several fields be populated, the "oneof" label is used to enforce this.
 * Where the spec recommends that only of several fields be used, the "oneof" label is used to enforce this.
 * ~~Where an int is supposed to be from a list, I'm going to switch to an ENUM and enforce this (todo).~~